ibm-cloud-docs/sell/service-add-metrics.md

 ### Creating your metering JSON
 {: #create-metering-json}

 To submit your resource usage, you must develop a JSON file with your metering information.
 After you develop your metering JSON, you can submit your resource usage by calling the Usage Metering API.
-There are specific fields that you must include in the request body of your JSON file to make sure it contains all your metering information.
+There are specific fields that you must include in the request body of your JSON file to make sure that it contains all your metering information.
 For more information on the required fields and submitting usage records, see the [Usage Metering API](/apidocs/usage-metering#report-resource-usage){: external}.

 To create the JSON that contains all your metering information, you must include the following fields in the request body: